 About 12 months prior to the launch of LOTE, (launched in October of 1998) we identified a hole in the multicultural communication industry, CALD audiences were primarily relying on interpreters to provide them with information.

 From there, we had a clear understanding of how this could be improved, so we began to plan the services we wanted to supply.
-At the time fact sheets, press advertisements and radio announcements were the only source of information available to people from non-English speaking background.
+At the time fact sheets, press advertisements and radio announcements were the only sources of information available to people from non-English speaking backgrounds.
 It was believed that ‘near enough was good enough’ with translation services.

 Peter and I come from a background in advertising and multicultural radio management and had a clear direction for the standard that LOTE would be setting and the quality that LOTE would output.